cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 ----

-## Use Trimmomatic to remove primer and adapter sequences
+## Use Trimmomatic to remove primer and adapter sequences - CHANGE FILE NAMES!!!

 **Trimmomatic** is a java tool for performing a range of trimming tasks on Illumina paired end and single end read data.
 The manual can be found [here](https://github.com/usadellab/Trimmomatic/blob/main/README.md).